panchoop/DGCG_algorithm/README.md

 ### Working example

-The file `main.py` Contains a script that runs the code for the default implemented case, this is, low frequency Fourier measurements.
+The file `src/Example_1.py` runs the numerical experiment #1 that is presented in the paper.
+Run it directly inside the folder.
+To further understand how to use the module, it is recommended to take a look in the file.
+It is well commented.

 The script will generate a folder where the iteration results will be stored.